Columbus Blue Jackets: "The Cannon"

 When the Blue Jackets score a goal, the title line of "For Those About to Rock (We Salute You)" by AC/DC is played when the cannon is fired followed by the chorus of "The Whip" by Locksley.
-When the Blue Jackets win a game, streamers have been shot out over the crowd.

 Broadcast

 On FanDuel Sports Network Ohio, Steve Mears serves as the television play-by-play announcer alongside former Blue Jacket Jody Shelley providing color analysis.
 Brian Giesenschlag is the host of Blue Jackets Live, the televised pre-game, intermission and post-game shows, with former Blue Jacket Jean-Luc Grand-Pierre.